 Lt.
 Gen. Jon Jenson, who served as the adjutant general of the Minnesota National Guard at the time, testified in a Senate hearing that Walz was the person who deployed the Minnesota Guard.

 Then-President Trump had considered sending regular US Army troops to the riot zone, which would require invoking the Insurrection Act.
-His own military commanders advised against it, saying the state national guard would be the more suitable choice if military police action was required to assist local authorities.
+Trump's own military commanders advised against it, saying the state national guard would be the more suitable choice if military police action was required to assist local authorities.

 Vance's journey to the 3rd Precinct came after he headlined a fundraiser at an undisclosed location in the Twin Cities.
 An invitation to that fundraiser obtained by Axios set $25,000 as the minimum a person would have to donate or raise in order to attend.

-Those who brought in $100,000 could get preferred seating at the roundtable and a photo with the candidate.
+Those who brought in $100,000 could get preferred seating at the roundtable and a photo with Vance.
 Those who could raise or donate $250,000 would also get to take part in a meet-and-greet session.
 One of the hosts was listed as Ryan Wilson, who made an unsuccessful bid for state auditor in 2022.

 Although the 3rd Precinct stop wasn't announced in advance, it had clearly been planned.

-Several retired MPD officers joined Vance, along with Second Congressional District candidate Joe Teirab, and three Minnesota county sheriffs -- Sherburne County Sheriff Joel Brott, Cass County Sheriff Brian Welk, and Isanti County Sheriff Wayne Seiberlich.
+Several retired MPD officers joined Vance, along with Second Congressional District candidate Joe Teirab, and three Minnesota county sheriffs -- Sherburne County Sheriff Joel Brott, Cass County Sheriff Brian Welk and Isanti County Sheriff Wayne Seiberlich.